Javaabu/js-utilities/docs/usage/loaders.md

 loaders.toggleLoading($('#some-button'), false);
 ```

-You can customise the classes and elements used by the module like so:
+By default, loaders are designed to use [FontAwesome](https://fontawesome.com).
+To use a different icon library or a custom animation, you can customise the classes and elements used by the module like so:

 ```javascript
 import { loaders } from '@javaabu/js-utilities';